Mary is a mom of three who adores the natural beauty of the great outdoors.

 - Wren: A small songbird

-- Yael: (Hebrew) ibex (type of mountain goat)
+- Yael: (Hebrew) Meaning "ibex," which is a type of mountain goat.

 Nature Names for Girls